edunham/slides/humanhacking/index.rst

     things are, you can understand the person's motivation better.

     related, calling kids smart not necessarily as good as praising effort:

+    (growth mindset talk earlier at SCALE; find the video)

     (unfortunately paywalled)
     http://psycnet.apa.org/index.cfm?fa=buy.optionToBuy&uid=1998-04530-003